 Artistic director | choreographer | dancer

 Born in Uruguay, Bettina Szabo is a dancer and choreographer.
-Before she arrived in Montreal in 2007, she studies with Hebe Rosa (Uruguay), and Rami Be’er (Israel).
-She graduated the École de danse contemporaine de Montréal (EDCM) in 2013 in Dance, and obtains her BFA in Choreography at Concordia University in 2017, both in Montreal.
-She follows many workshops with renowned artists such as Marie Chouinard, Dave St Pierre, Hildegard De Vyust, Guy Cools, Benoit Lachambre, and Clara Furey.
+Before she arrived in Montreal in 2007, she studied with Hebe Rosa (Uruguay), and Rami Be’er (Israel).
+She graduated the École de danse contemporaine de Montréal (EDCM) in 2013 in Dance, and obtained her BFA in Choreography at Concordia University in 2017, both in Montreal.
+She has participated in many workshops with renowned artists such as Marie Chouinard, Dave St Pierre, Hildegard De Vyust, Guy Cools, Benoit Lachambre, and Clara Furey.

-In 2006, she forms the collective Jeli-Mien, with whom she is awarded the emerging choreographer award given by the Ministry of culture and sports of Uruguay.
-She also performs for the Ballet de Camara de Montevideo (2004-2007), the KCDC (2010), the collective Interlope (2013-2014) and for Jason Cutler in 2019.
+In 2006, Bettina formed the collective Jeli-Mien, with whom she was awarded the emerging choreographer award given by the Ministry of culture and sports of Uruguay.
+She also performed for the Ballet de Camara de Montevideo (2004-2007), the KCDC (2010), the collective Interlope (2013-2014) and for Jason Cutler in 2019.

 She founded Petrikor Danse in 2016, which has allowed her to fully realize her multidisciplinary works mixing contemporary dance, music and visual arts.
 Bettina first created Noir=+ (2014) for dancer and vibraphone, and later presented Séquelles (2017), and Habitat (2020).
 Her work has been presented in Geneva, Paris, Lyon, Düsseldorf, Vienna, Seoul, Montreal, Quebec City, Toronto and Bilbao.
 She was invited on multiple occasions to work with musicians such as the Bakalari ensemble, the Architekt ensemble and composer Laurence Jobidon.